njsmithfm/njsmithfm/README.md

 [Portfolio](https://njsmithfm.github.io) | [LinkedIn](https://www.linkedin.com/in/njsmithfm/) | [Blog](https://flowersofmemory.com)

-I practice data visualization and web development, and I have a background in writing, editorial design, and philosophy.
+I practice data visualization and web development, and I have a background in writing, editorial, and philosophy.

 ### Some Projects and Publications